Belgodie/belgodie.github.io/_news/2024-10-15-paper-live.md

 ---
-date: 2024-10-15
+date: 2024-12-04
 title: "Paper Published"
 link: "https://doi.org/somethingsomething"
 ---
-The paper on 'Ingestible Microneedles' is now live
+The review paper on 'Microfabricated Sensors for Organoids' is now live on the Journal of Micro and Nano Systems Letters